 The directors are responsible for the other information.
-The other information comprises the information included in the document titled "India Mumbai Indians (Pty) Ltd Annual Financial Statements for the period ended 31 March 2023" which includes the Directors' Report as required by the Companies Act of South Africa.
+The other information comprises the information included in the document titled "India Mumbai Indians Financial Statements for the ninemonth period ended 31 December 2023".
 The other information does not include the financial statements and our auditor's report thereon.